 The City of Seattle finished cleaning residential yards in 2013 and completed cleanup of the adjacent streets and construction of new stormwater infrastructure in October 2016, (read more on the “Streets/Yards” tab).

-Long-term monitoring, maintenance and sampling will be performed in accordance with the EPA approval (July 3, 2018 Joint Long-Term Monitoring and Maintenance Plan (LTMMP)).
+Long-term monitoring, maintenance and sampling will be performed in accordance with the EPA approved (July 3, 2018) Joint Long-Term Monitoring and Maintenance Plan (LTMMP).